-Over the last 3 years, the District averaged 974 CMV-related crashes from FY15 to FY17.
-MPD will continue to use this process to assess their performance for FY19.
+From FY16 to FY18, the District averaged 1,246 CMV-related crashes.
+MPD will continue to use this process to assess their performance for FY20-22.
 MPD will continue to enforce identified high crash corridors to continue to enforce a reduction in fatal and non-fatal CMV crashes by continuous daily enforcement and outreach.
 MPD occasionally escorts oversize and overweight vehicles and inspections them.
-The data on the frequency of such events are unavailable.

-Projected Goals for FY 2019:
+Projected Goals for FY 2020 - 2022: